Saturday, December 27, 2008

 First My husband...

 Well what can I say about Andrew.
 Those of you who know him already know he is the nicest guy in the world.
 But I am so lucky that my husbands main goal in life is to make me happy.
 I have no idea how I was so lucky to get him for my husband.
 What can I say?
 I love him.
-He also is an incredibly hard worker and is always happy to take out the garbage.
-He is pretty much my super hero.
-But lets talk about the important things that make him so wonderful.
+He also is an incredibly hard worker and is

 -1) He will always finish my plate.